kbrown55347/Task-List/Checklist.md

 - [x] create function to take values from input fields
 - [x] wire POST route (on client side) to send input info to server
-- [ ] wire POST route on server side to have task stored in database
+- [x] wire POST route on server side to have task stored in database
-- [ ] create function in client side to append each task to table on DOM with 'complete' and 'delete' buttons
+- [x] wire GET routes to send task list from db to server to client
-- [ ] wire GET routes to send task list from db to server to client
+- [ ] create function on client side to append each task to table on DOM with 'complete' and 'delete' buttons

 ### Delete a Task